jl-oclinux/SecWinBatchMode/dists/uninstall-kaspersky/README.md

 PLease note that the `UninstallKasperskyEndpoint` tweak uninstall the Kasperksy Endpoint software and the Network Agent, but not all Kaspersky software!
+To remove the Kaspersky Administration Console, use the tweak `UninstallKasperskyConsole`.
 ```
 IdentifyingNumber : {2924BEDA-E0D7-4DAF-A224-50D2E0B12F5B}
 Name              : Agent d'administration de Kaspersky Security Center